He Wasn't: Commercial performance

-In the United Kingdom, "He Wasn't" debuted at number 23 and spent four weeks on the chart.
-In Australia, it debuted at number 25 and spent six weeks on the chart.
+"He Wasn't" released as a single in the United States, instead "Fall to Pieces" was, but in the United Kingdom, the song debuted at No. 23 and spent four weeks on the chart.
+In Australia, it debuted at No. 25 and spent six weeks on the chart.
+The song was most successful on the Ultratip Bubbling Under charts in Belgium, peaking at No. 2 in both the regions of Flanders and Wallonia.

 Music video

 Background

 The music video was directed by American duo the Malloys in New York on December 13, 2004.
 The production duo previously worked on the music video for Lavigne's "Complicated" (2002).
 Members of Lavigne's backing band, including Evan Taubenfeld, are featured in the music video.

 During the shooting of the music video when the pink slime came out, Lavigne tells that days later her hair was still pink and she needed to redye it because during the next days she was scheduled to have a photoshoot with Cosmopolitan and her hair was looking really messy and all pink.

 Synopsis

 The video features Lavigne singing and her band playing instruments in the background.
 There are scenes where she dances around wearing white gloves, a pink skirt, and holding a magic wand (she is portraying a fairy), and other scenes where she is wearing devil horns on her head (she is portraying the devil).
 It turns out that Lavigne and her band are at a video shoot, and later get into a food fight, much to the dismay of the directors - who are played by Lavigne and the band, all dressed up in wigs and suits.
 Avril then rebels and smashes her guitar into the camera lens, and then into the paper wall, where pink paint splashes out.
 The video ends with the band dancing and Lavigne doing the splits.